naparuba/tanuki-www/content/pages/docs/agent/services.md

 provided.
 It is required that all services have a unique ID per node, so if names might conflict then unique ID's should be provided.

-The `tags` is a list of opaque value to Consul, but can be used to distinguish between "master" or "slave" nodes, different versions, or any other service level labels.
+The `tags` is a list of opaque value to XXX, but can be used to distinguish between "master" or "slave" nodes, different versions, or any other service level labels.
 The `port` can be used as well to make a service oriented architecture simpler to configure.
 This way the address and port of a service can